 There are people that like to buy the car seat and there are people that like to buy the snot sucker so register for both.
 Stuff that you truly need like a car seat, a carrier or stroller, etc., are always important but register for the unique fun stuff that will come in just as handy.
 Cool drying racks, adorable soothers, teething necklaces, aren’t ‘essentials’ but they sure come in handy and they always have a nice wow factor at a shower that many gift-givers dig.

 Think outside the box

 Just because you’re registering for a baby doesn’t mean it has to be all baby stuff.
 Meal plans, breastfeeding subscription boxes, or a fantastic charity all make great gifts so don’t just limit yourself to the onesies and facecloths.

-At the end of the day, the people that truly want to get you something to celebrate birth of you child tent to appreciate a registry so they have a road map to follow.
+At the end of the day, the people that truly want to get you something to celebrate the birth of your child tend to appreciate a registry so they have a road map to follow.

 Even if they do end up going off the path… it’s less likely that they’ll end up in the ditch.